Fast and Accurate: Video Enhancement using Sparse Depth: Related Work

 \section{Related Work}

 \paragraph{Video Enhancement} The general theme in today's video enhancement algorithms is to first align neighboring frames from time $t-n$ to time $t+m$ and then fuse the aligned frames to enhance the target frame $t$.
+Much of the prior innovations lie in how to better align frames.

 Alignment could be done explicitly or implicitly.
-Explicit approaches perform an explicit motion estimation between frames~\cite{caballero2017vespcn, tassano2019dvdnet, haris2019rbpn}.
-The motion is then used to align frames either in the image space~\cite{caballero2017vespcn, haris2019rbpn} or in the feature space~\cite{tassano2019dvdnet}.
-Obtaining an accurate motion typically requires computationally expensive motion estimation algorithms (e.g., dense optical flow~\cite{haris2019rbpn} or complicated DNNs~\cite{tassano2019dvdnet,caballero2017vespcn}), which lead to low execution speed. \Fig{fig:image_warp} shows a typical structure of the explicit approach, and is representative of algorithms such as RBPN~\cite{haris2019rbpn} and VESPCN~\cite{caballero2017vespcn}.

-Explicit motion might not always be the right representation of temporal correlation.
-Implicit approaches, instead, use algorithms such as deformable convolution~\cite{tian2020tdan,wang2019edvr} or recurrent neural networks~\cite{zhong2020estrnn} to implicitly construct the correlation between neighboring frames.
-Classic examples include EDVR~\cite{wang2019edvr}, TDAN~\cite{tian2020tdan} and ESTRNN~\cite{zhong2020estrnn}. \Fig{fig:implicit_alignment} shows the overall architecture.
-These algorithms tend to be more accurate than explicit approaches when the temporal correlation is not well-captured by explicit pixel motions.
+Explicit approaches perform an explicit flow estimation between frames~\cite{caballero2017vespcn, tassano2019dvdnet, haris2019rbpn}.
+The flows are then used to align frames either in the image space~\cite{caballero2017vespcn, haris2019rbpn} or in the feature space~\cite{tassano2019dvdnet}.
+Obtaining accurate flows typically requires expensive flow estimation algorithms (e.g., dense optical flow~\cite{haris2019rbpn} or complicated DNNs~\cite{tassano2019dvdnet,caballero2017vespcn}), which lead to low execution speed.
+Implicit approaches, instead, align frames in latent space using algorithms such as deformable convolution~\cite{tian2020tdan,wang2019edvr} or recurrent neural networks~\cite{zhong2020estrnn}.
+Classic examples include EDVR~\cite{wang2019edvr}, TDAN~\cite{tian2020tdan} and ESTRNN~\cite{zhong2020estrnn}.
+These algorithms tend to be more accurate than explicit approaches when the temporal correlation is not obvious in pixels pace.

-In contract to prior work, we demonstrate that an accurate motion estimation is all we need: we propose an extremely lightweight algorithm to explicitly generate motion by leveraging the accurate depth information from LiDAR, which simultaneously improves the speed and the quality of video enhancement tasks.
-Our approach is applicable to both explicit and implicit approaches.
+Our work differs from prior works in two main ways.
+First, both implicit and explicit approaches are computationally-heavy, as they extract flows from purely the vision modality.
+We demonstrate a very fast algorithm to extra flows by fusing LiDAR and IMU data.
+We show that accurate flows enable a simple downstream DNN design, achieving state-of-the-art task quality while being an order of magnitude faster.
+Second, the alignment modules in prior works usually are specialized for specific enhancement tasks.
+We instead show a common alignment module based on our estimated flows broadly applies to a range of video enhancement tasks.
+This greatly eases development and deployment effort in practice.